Camp Blood (film): Cast

 Ivonne Armant's character shares a name with the ghostly slasher Mary Lou Maloney from Hello Mary Lou: Prom Night II (1987) and Prom Night III: The Last Kiss (1990).
 However, since Armant's character seems strictly mortal in nature, it is presumed that the two characters are not meant to be one and the same.

 For whatever reason, actors Michael Taylor, Tim Young and Bethany Zolt portray the roles of Doctor West, Detective Hamlin and a Nurse respectively.
-The casting choice of these three have to led to some debate that the ending to the film was intended to be in reference to The Cabinet of Dr. Caligari, in which the main events of the story were revealed to have been inside the head of a mental patient, who hallucinated other patients and hospital staff as characters in their story.
+The casting choice of these three have to be leaded to some debate that the ending to the film was intended to be in reference to The Cabinet of Dr. Caligari, in which the main events of the story were revealed to have been inside the head of a mental patient, who hallucinated other patients and hospital staff as characters in their story.
 This was proven false by the events of Camp Blood 2, in which the character of Doctor West still exists, except now being portrayed by actor Tim Sullivan.

 Reception

-Digital Retribution gave the film a mixed score of one out of five, calling it "a fairly typical slasher", and criticized the film's acting, script, and poor gore effects.
+Digital Retribution gave the film a score of one out of five, calling it "a fairly typical slasher", and criticized the film's acting, script, and poor gore effects.

 Sequels

 Sykes quickly followed up his 1999 release of Camp Blood with a sequel, Camp Blood 2, released on April 4, 2000, a full year after the first one.
 A third film, Within the Woods, was released in 2005.
 Sykes wrote and directed both sequels, and actress Jennifer Ritchkoff reprised her role as Tricia Young for Camp Blood 2, but did not return for the third film.

-A fourth film was released at the beginning 2014 entitled Camp Blood First Slaughter, which was written and directed by Mark Polonia.
+A fourth film was released at the beginning of 2014 entitled Camp Blood First Slaughter, which was written and directed by Mark Polonia.
 Three more films were released in 2016: Camp Blood 4, Camp Blood 5, and Camp Blood 666.
 These were followed by Camp Blood 7 in 2017, The Ghost of Camp Blood (a spin-off film) in 2018 and Camp Blood 8: Revelations In 2019.
 These films do not take into account the third movie created by Brad Sykes in the Camp Blood series, Within the Woods.